chohra-med/scalableReactNativeBoilerplate/README.md

 - **Redux Persist**: For persisting Redux state: 6.0.0

 ## What can be done
 This React Native application, built on version 0.75.3, showcases a robust architecture designed for seamless user experiences.
-Leveraging React Navigation (v6 < 6.4.1>), the app provides intuitive navigation across various screens, ensuring users can easily access features.
-With Redux Toolkit (2.2.7) for state management, it efficiently handles complex application states, allowing for smooth data flow and real-time updates.
+- Leveraging React Navigation (v6), the app provides intuitive navigation across various screens, ensuring users can easily access features.
+ - With Redux Toolkit (v2) for state management, it efficiently handles complex application states, allowing for smooth data flow and real-time updates.

-The UI is enhanced by React Native Paper (5.12.5), which offers a comprehensive set of customizable components and theming options, creating a visually appealing interface.
-To ensure quality, the app integrates Jest and Detox (< 20.26>) for testing, enabling rigorous automated testing and quality assurance.
-Fastlane streamlines the CI/CD process, facilitating efficient deployment and updates.
+- The UI is enhanced by React Native Paper (v5), which offers a comprehensive set of customizable components and theming options, creating a visually appealing interface.
+ - To ensure quality, the app integrates Jest and Detox (v20) for testing, enabling rigorous automated testing and quality assurance.

+ - Fastlane streamlines the CI/CD process, facilitating efficient deployment and updates.

-API interactions are managed using Axios (0.27.2), allowing for flexible and robust communication with backend services.
-For date and time handling, Luxon (2.3.1) provides an intuitive API, ensuring that time-related data is accurately managed.
+- API interactions are managed using Axios , allowing for flexible and robust communication with backend services.

-Internationalization is achieved with React i18next (11.11.4) and React Native Localize (2.1.7), enabling support for multiple languages and regional settings, enhancing accessibility for a global audience.
-The application efficiently manages environment variables using React Native Config (1.4.2), ensuring sensitive data remains secure and organized.
+- Internationalization is achieved with React i18next and React Native Localize (, enabling support for multiple languages and regional settings, enhancing accessibility for a global audience.
+- The application efficiently manages environment variables using React Native Config, ensuring sensitive data remains secure and organized.

-For optimal media handling, React Native Fast Image (8.5.11) enhances image loading performance, while React Native SVG (12.1.1) provides scalable vector graphics support, allowing for rich visual content.
-React Native Vector Icons (9.1.0) simplifies icon management, providing a wide array of customizable icons.
+- For optimal media handling, React Native Fast Image  enhances image loading performance, while React Native SVG  provides scalable vector graphics support, allowing for rich visual content.

-Animations are made fluid and responsive with React Native Reanimated (2.3.0), enhancing user engagement through visually appealing transitions.
-Additionally, React Native Size Matters (0.4.0) ensures responsive design across various device sizes, while React Native Splash Screen (3.2.0) adds a polished introduction to the app.
-Finally, Redux Persist (6.0.0) allows for state persistence, ensuring a smooth user experience even after app restarts.
+- Animations are made fluid and responsive with React Native Reanimated enhancing user engagement through visually appealing transitions.
+- Additionally, React Native Size Matters ensures responsive design across various device sizes.

 Overall, this app combines powerful libraries and a well-structured codebase to create a feature-rich and user-friendly mobile application